 Unfortunately, a side-effect of this booming Dungeness crab fishery is gear loss and the subsequent bycatch and entanglement of sea life.
 In Washington State, an estimated 120,000 crab pots are deployed annually, with an approximate loss rate of up to 10% each year.
 Although Washington has regulations that require the design and construction of crab pots to include escape rings which minimize ghost fishing, lost crab pots are still responsible for unnecessary crab mortality, damage to habitats, and entanglement and mortality of marine mammals and other important species.
 In addition, derelict lines and buoys can act as navigational hazards, getting snagged on passing vessels.

-For this project, TNC and the Quileute Indian Tribe plan to survey for and remove an estimated 300 derelict crab pots and 400 lost crab pot lines and buoys from the project area over the course of two seasons, when the crab fisheries are closed.
-TNC and the Quileute Department of Natural Resources are also developing a reporting and recovery program in consultation with the tribal fishing community, building upon a program developed by TNC and the Quinault Indian Nation and modelled after a crab pot recovery program implemented by the Washington Department of Fish and Wildlife.
+For this project, TNC and the Quileute Indian Tribe planned to survey for and remove an estimated 300 derelict crab pots and 400 lost crab pot lines and buoys from the project area over the course of two seasons, when the crab fisheries are closed.
+TNC and the Quileute Department of Natural Resources also developed a reporting and recovery program in consultation with the tribal fishing community, which built upon a program developed by TNC and the Quinault Indian Nation and modelled after a crab pot recovery program implemented by the Washington Department of Fish and Wildlife.

-In addition, this project is conducting education and outreach covering these removal efforts, the recovery program, and how fishermen can report and recover lost pots.
-TNC and the Quileute Department of Natural Resources are also leading outreach with tribal and non-tribal fishermen through meetings and presentations about how to report lost gear and participate in the recovery program.
-Trainings for both the Quileute Department of Natural Resources and the Quinault Division of Natural Resources Wildlife Enforcement Personnel are also part of this project, reviewing how to disentangle marine mammals from fishing gear.
-TNC and the Quileute Indian Tribe are also partnering with the North Pacific Coast Marine Resources Committee to amplify the reach of these messages.
+In addition, this project conducted education and outreach that covered these removal efforts, the recovery program, and how fishermen can report and recover lost pots.
+TNC and the Quileute Department of Natural Resources also lead outreach with tribal and non-tribal fishermen through meetings and presentations about how to report lost gear and participate in the recovery program.
+Trainings for both the Quileute Department of Natural Resources and the Quinault Division of Natural Resources Wildlife Enforcement Personnel were also part of this project and reviewed how to disentangle marine mammals from fishing gear.
+TNC and the Quileute Indian Tribe also partnered with the North Pacific Coast Marine Resources Committee and amplified the reach of these messages.